 Tired of waiting year after year for a U.S. Green Card?
-Worried about life in the U.S. after the Trump election?
-Concerned your H-4 EAD might be cancelled?
 Interested in moving to a diverse and welcoming country with a strong economy, great education, and universal health care?
 Then you need to apply for permanent residence in Canada under the new Express Entry program.
 Qualified individuals can immigrate to Canada in as little as 6 months.

-There are many important advantages to the new system:
+There are many important advantages to the Express Entry system:

 - There are no quotas on the number of people who can apply